 Mind body and heart connection

 The science of the body mind connection is relatively young, but there is a lot of strong evidence that we are much more than just our minds.
-The prominent neurologist, Antonio Demasio, in his book “Descartes Error” (published over 20 years ago and his ideas are still current) makes a strong case that our sense of self and our decision making happens first on a bodily or somatic level and then on a emotional level before it ever reaches the cognitive centres of the brain.
+The prominent neurologist, Antonio Demasio, in his book “Descartes Error” makes a strong case that our sense of self and our decision making happens first on a bodily or somatic level.
+Next it happens on an emotional level before it ever reaches the cognitive centres of the brain.
+(This was published in 1994, and his ideas are still current.
+They have stood the test of time, when the science of neurology is growing rapidly).

 So when we speak of the mind, perhaps it is more accurate to think in terms of “body-mind” as one thing, one organism, rather than a body in service of the important part, the head.